 In times when we plan the first holidays in space and experiment with self-driving cars, we’re facing a public health crisis.
 Governments around the world are struggling to build effective strategies on how to cope with a virus outbreak.
 Few have been prepared.

 It’s becoming obvious, we haven’t invested enough in healthcare.
 VCs and government-backed funds have been obsessed with AI, fintech, transportation, and viral marketplaces.
-Media tends to be more excited about fancy gadgets and $100M+ investment rounds in viral apps, rather than with startups focused on research and innovation that won’t bring immediate results.
+Media tends to be more excited about fancy gadgets and $100M+ investment rounds in viral apps, rather than ambitious companies focused on research and innovation that won’t bring immediate returns.

 In the health sector, tech innovations are still not largely adopted by public services, limiting our access to more efficient healthcare.
 Most of the products and inventions are not suitable for B2C use, so we rely on policymakers to make them more accessible.